Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 20 of the Best Resume Words for Communication:

 Pro Tip: Can’t find the right action verbs for resumes to describe your great achievement?
 Sometimes it’s best to let the accomplishment speak for itself.

 Are you listing work experience the best way on your resume?
-Find out in our guide: How to List Work Experience on Your Resume [+20 Examples]
+Try this link: How to List Work Experience on Your Resume [+20 Examples]

 Want to look incompetent?

 Want to look like Tony Stark with MS Office skills?

 Use the strong resume words below to show exactly what you have achieved.

 20 of the Best Resume Action Words for Achiever:

 Pro Tip: Avoid over-flashy resume action verbs like “destroyed,” “smashed,” or “annihilated.”
 Use them only if you’re applying to the WWE.